mheap/nexmo-developer/_partials/reusable/configure-webhook-urls.md

 ### Webhook queue

-Please note that webhooks emanating from Nexmo, such as those on your Message Status webhook URL and Inbound Message URL, are queued by Nexmo on a per-message basis.
+Please note that webhooks emanating from Vonage, such as those on your Message Status webhook URL and Inbound Message URL, are queued by Vonage on a per-message basis.

 Please ensure that all applications acknowledge webhooks with a 200 response.